 - Individual program requirements must be satisfied as indicated on the program's Web page (full list of academic programs).

 - Applicants with previous university/post-secondary experience must submit an official transcript(s) from each post-secondary institution attended.
 If applicable, students must also supply proof of university/post-secondary graduation.

-- Standardized test score (ACT or SAT) results are required for baccalaureate degree programs as well as for some scholarship considerations.
-They are not required, but are strongly encouraged, for associate degree and certificate programs as well as for applicants to the baccalaureate degree programs who have successfully completed college-level course work following high school graduation.
-If a student entering an associate degree or certificate program submits standardized test scores, they are used as a supplement to the educational background studied during the application review process.
-When multiple score reports are submitted, the highest composite score (critical reading and math) is used.
+- Submit official SAT or ACT scores if applicable.
+Standardized test score (ACT or SAT) results are reviewed for some scholarship considerations, and for those interested in intercollegiate athletics.
+Note: If a student entering an associate degree or certificate program submits standardized test scores, they are taken into consideration during the application review process.
+When multiple SAT score reports are submitted, the highest composite score (critical reading and math) is used.

 - Applicants must submit proof of English proficiency.
 Please send an official score sheet of your examination results from the testing center (Alfred State’s TOEFL code is 2522).
 For information about the IELTS exam and how to send official scores, please visit www.ielts.org.
 Photocopies, scans, and faxed documents are not considered official.

 - One academic letter of reference written in English, including a valid email address to contact the reference.

 TOEFL Internet-based test: 61

 - Applicants must submit an official bank statement on bank letterhead.
 The bank statement must indicate that the applicant or sponsor has sufficient funds to pay for the first year of study in the United States.
 The bank statement must contain a fresh ink signature or stamp from a bank official in order to be considered official.